Reiki Center of Venice ~ Medical Errors ~ 2 CE's

 - Unfamiliar settings (starting a new job as a health care professional and can’t remember where the supplies, equipments, etc. are).

 I took my husband to a hospital where the attending physician was a practical nurse who was visiting from Ohio and her attendee was a nurse who was just visiting from Indiana.
-Neither of these health care practitioners was able to locate specific tools that they needed to do the stitches that my husband needed.
-They ended up asking around for the instruments that they needed.
+Neither of these health care practitioners was able to locate the specific tools that they needed to do the stitches that my husband needed.
+They asked another hospital worker who shrugged and said that this was only their second day on the job and that they didn’t know if the hospital had of those requested supplies.
+But he ended up asking around for the instruments that the doctor needed.

 Examples of Medical Errors